yellowbean/absbox-doc/docs/source/modeling.rst

 When to run trigger
 ^^^^^^^^^^^^^^^^^^^^^^

-  Trigger can run at 4 point of time.
+  Trigger can run at 5 point of time.

   * Start/End of each Pool Collection Day -> ``BeforeCollect`` / ``AfterCollect``
   * Start/End of each Distribution Day    -> ``BeforeDistribution`` / ``AfterDistribution``
+  * During any point of waterfall

 Conditons of a trigger
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Magically, it just a `Condition`_ from the very begining !
+Magically, it just a :ref:`Condition` from the very begining !
 We just reuse that component.

 Effects/Consequence of a trigger